Johannes-Schaefer/hierarchical-detox/README.md

 # hierarchical-detox
-This repository contains code for Hierarchical Adversarial Correction to Mitigate Identity Term Bias in Toxicity Detection
+This repository contains code for Hierarchical Adversarial Correction to Mitigate Identity Term Bias in Toxicity Detection.

-**This repository is still under construction**
+The code in the folder 'src' was used for the experiments whose results were presented at WASSA 24 (see reference below).

 # Citation #